 After all those weddings, I would do it all over again in a heartbeat…well, maybe not the Albanian one.
 We considered doing it again at the drive-thru chapel in Vegas, but we got too busy with work and life.
 Tonight, on our 11th wedding anniversary, My Albanian is back to work, doing what he does best, being hospitable to others (and not his wife…just kidding!!).
 I am home taking care of our two little Albanians doing what I do best, yelling at them and hugging them for long periods of time.

 I can honestly say marriage hasn’t been the easiest road to travel with an Albanian by my side, but the most important fact is that he has always been by my side, keeping me going, keeping me strong, and loving me with all my faults.
 He may not be as slick as that club rat I first fell in love with, but he certainly is a better man, better husband, and better father than I have ever known.
-I am sure looking forward the next eleven years of adventures, laughs, and this crazy Albanian undertaking of mine.
+I am sure looking forward to the next eleven years of adventures, laughs, and this crazy Albanian undertaking of mine.

 Te due shume Babi.